GavTheWood/WorldGuardBatch/README.md

 ### Priority
 Changes the priority of a region.
-The priority must be a number between 0 and 10.
 The region can by selected by parent, counter name and regex.

 Affects all regions.